mitranim/espo/docs/html/partials/index.md

 ```

 Interface for objects that have a _lifetime_ and must be deinitialized before
-you can leave them to the GC. `.deinit()` should make the object inert,
+you can leave them to the GC. `.deinit()` must make the object inert,
 releasing any resources it owns, tearing down any subscriptions, etc.

 `.deinit()` must be idempotent and reentrant: redundant calls to `.deinit()`,